1. Brew your coffee at home

 5. Get a reusable coffee filter or reusable single pods

-Avoiding single-use items immensely helps reduce waste, especially when it comes to brewing with a pod coffee maker!
+Avoiding single-use items helps reduce waste immensely, especially when it comes to brewing with a pod coffee maker!
 Although some compostable pods are now available, not all composting facilities accept them or operate with the right conditions to break them down.
 Finding recycling options for the plastic pods can also be tricky.
 Brewing with reusable pods is the most eco-friendly way to use a single-cup maker as it leaves you with just coffee grounds to compost!

 6. Maintain and repair coffee making appliances